DenisKen/ThreeJS-Test/README.md

 This website was made to help modelers test 3D models.
 [https://denisken.github.io/ThreeJS-Test/]

-**First**, do you need to Load the Texture.
+**First**, you need to load the Texture.

 **Second**, edit the file Animations Timeline.json.
-Whether your model has 2 animations, so, do you must delete the additional animations keyframes in the file.
+Whether your model has 2 animations, so, you must delete the additional animations keyframes in the file.

 **After edit**, you need to choice between GLTF Loader or FBX Loader.